fedebenelli/PyForFluids/README.md

 - Continuosly tested (at every `push`)to spot any problems as soon as possible.

 ## Instalation
-For installing _PyForFluid_ you just need to:
+For installing _PyForFluids_ you just need to:

 ```sh
 pip install pyforfluids